 QuickBooks self-employed tax estimates are based on what you put in.

 The QuickBooks Self-Employed tax estimates may or may not be accurate because they depend entirely on the numbers you put in.
 This is more than just entering the right numbers (which are probably right if you use automatic imports).
 You need to make sure everything is in the right category as well.

 Some expenses are fully deductible, such as rent for a separate office, while others may not be, such as a cellphone line you use for both business and personal purposes.
-If you enter vehicle expenses, you need to make sure they’re not covered by the standard mileage deduction if you’re claiming that.
-Meals are another example where the rules are complicated on when they’re deductible and those that are are only 50% deductible.
+If you enter vehicle expenses, you need to make sure the standard mileage deduction does not cover them if you’re claiming that.
+Meals are another example where the rules are complicated on when they’re deductible, and deductible meals are only 50% deductible.

 In short, you need to know what you’re doing.
-If you know how to complete your own tax return, you can use QuickBooks self-employed as a tool to complete your return throughout the year.
-If you don’t know how to do your own taxes, you may not have everything categorized properly, which means you can’t just plug the QuickBooks reports into your tax preparation software.
+If you know how to complete your own tax return, you can use QuickBooks Self-Employed as a tool to complete your return throughout the year.
+If you don’t know how to do your own taxes, you may not have everything categorized properly, so you can’t just plug the QuickBooks reports into your tax preparation software.

 The answer to this question depends on a few things.

 - Do you just not want to deal with it?

 - Do you want to take the time it will take to learn how to do it?